StreamReduce/streamreduce-core/README.md

 # Connection Management #

-Connections allow you to get data into Nodeable for real-time processing.
-Connections can either be polled or, which means the Nodeable application will periodically query the connection for data, or push.
+Connections allow you to get data into StreamReduce for real-time processing.
+Connections can either be polled or, which means the StreamReduce application will periodically query the connection for data, or push.
 Push connections simply accept data on a dedicated REST endpoint, which we'll describe later.

 ## Listing Connections ##